txjmp/smartsheet/CODEINFO.md

 ## Example Code - Update A Row
 Update Status column of a row in the "Tasks" sheet.
 Also change it's location to last child of different parent row and lock it.
+To update multiple rows using 1 API call.
+Use SheetInfo.UpdateRow and UploadeUpdateRow methods.
 ```
 var sheetTasks *SheetInfo  // loaded by other code